StreamersWoolhead Sculpin

 Head: Olive Wool

-Swing this fly across current in moving water, or strip it in still water.
-The Woolhead Sculpin is designed to imitate a sculpin darting along the bottom.
+How to Fish It: Swing this fly across current or strip it along the bottom to imitate a sculpin darting between cover.